Red Oak vs. White Oak Flooring: Which Should You Choose?

 There are two species of oak used to make hardwood floors, white oak, and red oak.
 On the Janka hardness scale for wood, white oak is an impressive 1335, and red oak is slightly softer at 1220.
 What really sets red and white oak apart is the color, but it’s not the only difference.

-Which oak should you choose for your floor?
+Which oak should you choose for your hardwood flooring?
 Of course, deciding which wood is “better,” red vs. white oak flooring, is subjective.
 Choose based on personal taste and the design you want to achieve.
 Let’s dive in and highlight the essential differences between these two oak species to help you make the right choice.

-Of the 90 or so oak species in North America, manufacturers only use red and white oak for flooring.
+Of the 90 or so oak species in North America, manufacturers only use red and white oak for hardwood flooring.
 These two species grow large enough and have straight, knot-free wood to be commercially viable.
 If you want to know how to tell them apart, there are two areas; grain and color.

 Color of the Wood